t2v/play2-auth/README.md

 ```

-### Returning first access page after login
+### Returning to the originally requested page after login

-For example, when an unauthenticated user access to non-login page,
+For example, when an unauthenticated user requests access to non-login page,
-your application redirects the user to login page.
+your application redirects the user to the login page.
-Then, when the user succeeds in login, your application redirects the user to the first accessed page.
+Then, when the user successfully logs in, your application redirects the user to the originally requested page.

 In this case, you only have to change `authenticationFailed` and `loginSucceeded` as follows.